-Roswell Park is equipped with a Clinical Cytogenetics Laboratory, a Molecular Diagnostics Laboratory, and a Flow Cytometry Laboratory, all operating with state-of-the-art technology to provide a complete diagnostic workup.
-These resources enable us to determine the unique features of a patient’s lymphoma so we can pinpoint the best treatment options.
+Roswell Park is equipped with the advanced technology to provide a complete diagnostic workup, right here in our facilities, making it possible to get results in just 1-4 days.
+These resources enable us to determine the unique features of your lymphoma so we can pinpoint the best treatment options.

 At Roswell Park, standard diagnostic tests for lymphoma include:

 - Blood tests: The lab does a complete blood count to check the number of lymphocytes and other cells in the blood.
-A comprehensive metabolic profile and other blood tests will evaluate kidney and liver functions, and additional tests may be important for prognosis in lymphoma patients.
+Other blood tests will evaluate kidney and liver functions, or provide important information to determine prognosis.

 - Lymph node biopsy: The best way to diagnose lymphoma is to perform a biopsy of a lymph node.
-The pathologist uses a microscope to look for abnormal cells.
-If an abnormal cell called a Reed-Sternberg cell is present, the disease is Hodgkin lymphoma.
+The pathologist then uses a microscope to look for abnormal cells in the tissue: For example, the presence of an abnormal cell called a Reed-Sternberg cell indicates that the disease is Hodgkin lymphoma.